Tutorial: Introduction to Trainer classΒΆ

 HPU available: False, using: 0 HPUs

-is available, it is not used since we set accelerator='cpu'
+As you can see, even if a GPU is available on the system, it is not used since we set accelerator='cpu'.

 Trainer LoggingΒΆ